 - Retention: Completion rates hovering above 80% for most courses

 - Satisfaction: Average satisfaction ratings of 4.5 for the overall course (4.7 for the most recent cohorts after numerous enhancements) and 4.6 for my interventions as facilitator

-From a qualitative standpoint, the impact for the client included the successful adoption of improvements and increased standards in program design, technology, and learning experience.
+From a qualitative standpoint, the impact for the client included the successful adoption of improvements and increased standards in learning program design, workshop design, technology, and learning experience.